GoogleCloudPlatform/training-data-analyst/courses/dataflow/demos/dataflow_sql/README.md

 ]
 ```

+## The Demo: Executing a Dataflow Pipeline using SQL

 Now that we have registered our schema, we're ready to execute our query!
 Let us point out a few parts of our query.

 ```sql